 All enrolled students who were at least 18 years of age at the time of the survey were invited to participate during a two-week field period that ended on April 28, 2015.
 A total of 12,485 undergraduate students and graduate and professional students at the University’s Hyde Park campus were invited to participate in the survey.
 They completed surveys from 3,955 students, for an overall response rate of 31.7%.

 New Programs and Priorities

-Campus Climate Survey After the survey was completed, the University of Chicago is making new initiatives this coming year to address issues raised by the Campus Climate Survey.
-They intend to substantially redesign the content and approach for their sexual misconduct prevention training, provide training for all new graduate and professional students, and launch a student run website (umatter.uchicago.edu) that makes university policy, procedures and resources easier to access.
+Campus Climate-Surveys After the survey was completed, the University of Chicago is making new initiatives this coming year to address issues raised by the Campus Climate-Surveys.
+They intend to substantially redesign the content and approach for their sexual misconduct prevention training, provide training for all new graduate and professional students, and launch a student-run website (umatter.uchicago.edu) that makes university policy, procedures and resources easier to access.
 You can view all of their initiatives here.

-UC’s proposed efforts are their first steps toward addressing the results from this year's Campus Climate survey.
-During the fall quarter, their Campus and Student Life (CSL) staff will bring together interested students to discuss key findings from the Spring 2015 Climate Survey with a particularly focusing on how the results can best inform the University’s prevention and education strategies.
-This will provide an all inclusive meeting to help improve policy and community education of sexual assault on campus between both students and staff.
+UC’s proposed efforts are their first steps toward addressing the results from this year's Campus Climate-surveys.
+During the fall quarter, their Campus and Student Life (CSL) staff will bring together interested students to discuss key findings from the Spring 2015 Climate Survey with a particular focus on how the results can best inform the University’s prevention and education strategies.
+This will provide an all-inclusive meeting to help improve policy and community education of sexual assault on campus between both students and staff.